 Brian Napier QC is recognised as the leading practitioner in employment law at the Scottish bar.
 He is regularly instructed in complex and high-value cases, both in Scotland and England.
-At appellate level he has recently appeared in the Supreme Court in a case raising a fundamental issue that goes to the interpretation of the right of conscientious objection under the Abortion Act 1967 (Doogan and Wood v Greater Glasgow Health Board (November 2014, judgment awaited) and in 2012 he successfully defended before the Supreme Court the decision of the Court of Session in a case involving both sex and race discrimination (Hewage v Grampian Health Board IRLR 870, SC).
+At appellate level he has appeared in the Supreme Court on six occasions in employment cases.
+These include a case raising a fundamental issue as to the correct interpretation of the right of conscientious objection under the Abortion Act 1967 (Doogan and Wood v Greater Glasgow Health Board (November 2014, judgment awaited) and an important case involving both sex and race discrimination (Hewage v Grampian Health Board IRLR 870, SC).
 He has appeared in several cases before the Court of Appeal and Employment Appeal Tribunal in England.
-In Scotland he regularly appears in the Court of Session, the Employment Appeal Tribunal, and also at employment tribunals.
+In Scotland he regularly appears in the Court of Session, the Employment Appeal Tribunal, and also in employment tribunals.

 In 2014 he was instructed for all respondents in a series of cases decided by the EAT involving challenges to holiday pay calculations.
-(AMEC/Hertel and Bear Scotland) and he is actively involved in the ongoing litigation that is associated with this area of law.
+(AMEC/Hertel and Bear Scotland) and has been actively involved in the litigation that resulted from this decision.

 Before practising full-time at the Scottish and English Bars, Brian was an academic lawyer, teaching first at the University of Cambridge and subsequently at the University of London where he was a Professor of Law..
 He has also spent a year teaching law in France (Universities of Paris 1 and 2) and has experience of teaching at the University of Bordeaux.

 Brian is rated Star Individual in Chambers UK since 2015: